openssl/tools/HOWTO-make-a-release.md

 *Do* send the commits to the reviewer and await their approval.

-Commit your changes, but *do not push* them to the release data repo at this stage.  (the release data repo being `git@github.openssl.org:omc/data.git`)
+Make a pull request from your changes, against the release data repo (the release data repo being `git@github.openssl.org:omc/data.git`).

+*Do not merge the pull request at this point*, even if the reviewer already approved it.

 # Publish the release